rosemondepower/heartworm_genome/02_code/All_samples/FastQC/Raw_fastq/README.md

-# FastQC of merged data
+# FastQC of raw data
-This folder contains the FastQC reports of merged samples (fastq files for individual samples that had the same library ID were merged using 'cat'
+This folder contains the FastQC reports for all raw fastq files (all fastq files were kept separate).
 MultiQC was used to combine all FastQC reports.